-ARTICLE II DEFINITIONS
+ARTICLE I DEFINITIONS

-- I. "Annual Payment(s)" means the periodic payments to Sales Tax Revenue and Tax Increment Revenue made to Developer as provided herein. - II.
-"Base Tax" shall mean the taxable value of the property located within the Property as of January 1, 2017, which amount is deemed to be \$502,779,425.00. - III.
+- I. "Annual Payment(s)" means the periodic payments of Tax Increment Revenue made to Authority as provided herein. - II.
+"Base Tax" shall mean the taxable value of the property located within the Property as of January 1, 2017, which amount is deemed to be \$502,779,425.00.

+- III.
 "Captured Appraised Value" means the total appraised value of all real property taxable by the County and located in the Property as of January 1 of any year less the Base Tax. - IV.
-"Developer Interest" means interest accrued on the actual Improvement costs paid by the Developer at a per annum rate equal to rate that would permitted under the rules established by the TCEQ if such rules were applicable.
-Developer Interest shall accrue from the later of x) the Effective Date or y) the date of actual payment by the Developer and shall continue until such time the Developer receives full payment of Improvement Contribution Amount, defined below. - V. "Project Improvement Contribution Amount" means the combined total amount equal to the cost of the actual Project Improvements paid by the Developer as verified by the Authority's auditor plus Developer's Interest, less any amounts paid to the Developer pursuant to the District Agreement, defined below. - VI.
-"Sales Tax Revenue" means 50% of the annual sales tax revenue received by the County from the Emergency Services District No. 100's 0.5% sales taxes assessed on sales by the Emergency Services District No. 100 within the boundaries of the Property. - VII.
-"Tax Increment" means funds from the amount of ad valorem taxes levied and collected by the County on the Captured Appraised Value of real property located within the Property. - VIII."Tax Increment Revenue" means 80% of all Tax Increment collected and attributable to the Property during the Term and payable to the Authority under this Agreement.
+"Developer Interest" means interest accrued on the actual Public Improvement costs paid by the Developer at a per annum rate equal to 6%.
+Developer Interest shall accrue from the later of x) the Effective Date or y) the date of actual payment by the Developer and shall continue until such time the Developer receives full payment of Project Improvement Contribution Amount, defined below. - V."District Agreement" means the Economic Development Agreement entered into between Developer and the District entered into as of October 8, 2019 and providing a performance-based economic development grant to the Developer to defray a portion of the costs to be incurred by Developer. - VI.
+"Project Improvement Contribution Amount" means the combined total amount equal to the cost of the actual Project Improvements paid by the Developer, as confirmed by the County Auditor, plus Developer's Interest, less any amounts paid to the Developer pursuant to the District Agreement, defined below. - VII.
+"Tax Increment" means funds from the amount of ad valorem taxes levied and collected by the County on the Captured Appraised Value of real property located within the Property. - VIII."Tax Increment Revenue" means 50% of all Tax Increment collected during years one though five of the agreement term, after which time Tax Increment Revenue shall mean 66.66% of all Tax Increment collected and attributable to the Property during the Term and payable to the Authority under this Agreement.

-ARTICLE I THE PROJECT
+ARTICLE II THE PROJECT

 I. Development of the Project.
-The Project is to be constructed in multiple phases in accordance with the Conceptual Site Plan attached as Exhibit "B", or such plan as revised and approved from time to time by the District (the "Conceptual Site Plan").
+The Project is to be constructed in multiple phases in accordance with the Conceptual Site Plan attached as Exhibit "B", or such plan as revised and approved from time to time by the Developer (the "Conceptual Site Plan").
 The Project shall be limited to development completed following January 1, 2017 (the "Project Commencement Date").
 Funds generated by development completed within the boundaries of the Property prior to the Project Commencement Date, whether completed by the Developer or otherwise, shall not be considered as part of the Project for the purposes of this Agreement.